 A New Era

 Though certainly impressive by the standards of the time, the food served at the 1929 Oscars wouldn’t exactly have been considered award-worthy by today’s standards.
 “This is well before the idea of celebrities as foodies, or of celebrity chefs,” notes Foss.
-Ninety years later, the Academy has certainly raised the bar when it comes to its culinary ambitions.
-The organization’s official after party, the Governor’s Ball, has become a celebration of gastronomic extravagance ever since chef Wolfgang Puck took control of the stoves 25 years ago.
-Uni custard, jamón Ibérico, and black truffle chicken pot pie are just a taste of the dozens of drool-inducing bites on this year’s menu.
+Ninety-plus years later, the Academy has certainly raised the bar when it comes to its culinary ambitions.
+The organization’s official after party, the Governor’s Ball, has become a celebration of gastronomic extravagance ever since chef Wolfgang Puck took control of the stoves 26 years ago.
+This year’s menu is 70 percent plant-based and includes apple spring rolls (in which the paper-thin apple slices are the wrappers), and an extra-cheesy cacio e pepe.

 Still, while the Governor’s Ball spread is sure to please the likes of Chrissy Teigen, it likely wouldn’t have the same appeal to the stars of Hollywood’s golden age.
 “Hollywood was too new, most of the stars too unsophisticated, to make them icons of good food,” says Foss.
 “They may have had style, but not taste.”